 Most of it is rather obvious, and a bit of experimentation will quickly make you comfortable navigating through the submenus.
 If in doubt, use the Left Arrow to back out towards the Main menu.
 The menus and submenus are structured to access more complex functionality as you go deeper into the hierarchy.
 See page 31 for a menu tree.

 The left side of Figure 4-1 shows the main screen in Locked mode.
-Once unlocked, the top level of the main screen looks like the right side of Figure 4-1.
-The meters show input, processing, and output activity for the Main Inputs.
-The submenus to the right of the meters are used to access the processor's functions, which are described in this chapter.
+Once unlocked, the main screen looks like the right side of Figure 4-1.